 This connector supports the optional wireless transmitting and receiving infrared module.
 This module mounts to a small opening on system cases that support this feature.
-You must also configure the setting through BIOS setup on page 36 to select whether UART2 is directed for use with COM2 or IrDA.
-Use the five pins (as defined by Intel) as shown on the Back View and connect a ribbon cable from the module to the motherboard according to the pin definitions.
-The ribbon cable that may be supplied may either have five or ten pins (for other standards).
-If using a ten-pin ribbon cable, use only the top five row of the ribbon cable plug.
+You must also configure the setting through "UART2 Use Infrared" in Chipset Features Setup to select whether UART2 is directed for use with COM2 or IrDA.
+Use the five pins as shown on the Back View and connect a ribbon cable from the module to the motherboard according to the pin definitions.